shennguyenrs/multivariate_poly_cal/README.md

 - [ ] Perform multiply on polynomials.
 Basically, It can perform basic multiply.
   - [ ] Implement Polynomonial on Vector, so that the inputted monomial will not be changed its order.
   - [ ] Perform multiply and divide inputting monomials continuously.
 Ex: 4x^3\*5y^2\*12z^7
-  - [x] Arrange order of variables in monomial has more than one variable
+  - [x] Arrange order of variables in monomials which has more than one variable when multiplying
 - [x] Evaluate result polynomial

 ## Contributions